 In accordance with Elections Code Section 22000, the District is required to adjust division boundaries after each federal decennial census.
 Using the census data as a basis, the boundaries of the divisions must be adjusted so that they are equal in population to the extent possible.
 In adjusting the boundaries of the divisions, the board may give consideration to the following factors: (1) topography, (2) geography, (3) cohesiveness, contiguity, integrity, and compactness of territory, and (4) community of interests of the division.

 Before adjusting the boundaries, the Board shall hold at least one public hearing on the proposal prior to the public hearing at which the Board votes to approve or defeat the proposal (two total public hearings).

-On February 27, 2018, the Board held a fourth public hearing and to receive public input regarding the content of the draft map(s) and the proposed sequence of elections.
+On February 22, 2022, the Board held the first public hearing to receive public comments on the proposed map.

 On March 22, 2022, the Board held the second public hearing to respond to public comments and voted to adopt the final map adjusting the division boundaries.